+SLIDE 9

 To begin, I'll provide you with an overview of the role of the Emissions Reduction Assurance Committee, or what we refer to as the ERAC.
 The ERAC is an independent statutory committee.
 It is responsible for assessing whether ACCU Scheme methods comply with the Legislative Offsets Integrity Standards, also known as the OIS.

 Its core role is to support the integrity of the ACCU Scheme by providing expert independent advice to the government on methods.